Boeing to slash about 2,000 white-collar jobs in finance and HR

 Another challenge for Boeing is that much of the HR and finance work in the defense division can only be done by U.S. personnel.

-In the meeting last month when he disclosed the job cuts in finance, Boeing Chief Financial Officer West — the executive leading the downsizing charge in corporate functions — announced that the company will set up two “finance hubs” in St. Louis, Missouri, and in Mesa, Arizona.
+In the meeting last month when he disclosed the job cuts in finance, Boeing Chief Financial Officer West — the executive leading the downsizing charge in corporate functions — announced that the company will set up two “finance hubs” in St. Louis and in Mesa, Arizona.

 Friedman said those U.S. hubs are “where we’ll centralize support to government business.”